Web99-web/metaadvisor.eu/content/news/2026/05/01/sentora-smart-yield-defi-platform-institutional-defi.md

 * Morpho
 * Upshift

-However, it is important to note:
-👉 these figures come directly from the PR and have not been independently verified
+👉 these figures come directly from the PR.

-This doesn’t mean they are inaccurate, but they should be interpreted carefully.

 ## What is really changing